 Sales and Marketing

-The company sells its products through major chain retailers the likes of Cabela's, Gempler's Dungarees, Work N Gear, Northwest Outlet, Rural King, SuperCasuals, and Boot Barn.
+The company sells its products through major chain retailers the likes of Cabela's, Gempler's Dungarees, Work N Gear, Northwest Outlet, Rural King, SuperCasuals, and Boot Barn, as well as online.

 Carhartt is privately owned and managed by the descendants of the founding Carhartt family.